empiricaly/docsv2/guides/tutorial-your-first-experiment/part-3-adding-bots.md

 # Part 5: Adding Bots

+{% hint style="danger" %}
+We are currently updating documentation for Empirica v2.
+The information on this page is outdated.
+{% endhint %}

 ## Adding bots in the factors and treatments

 To add bots you need to go to the admin panel and create `botsCount` (the name is important this time!) factor as an integer and set it up with the number of bots you want in your study.
 Then create treatments that use this factor.

 {% hint style="info" %}
 Bots will replace one of the player slots.
 So if you want two human players and one bot, you need to create a game with a `playerCount` of 3.
 {% endhint %}

 ## Programming a bot